HigherOrderCO/Kind/DOCUMENTATION.md

 a `String`.

-Type-checking not only gives you a guarantee that your program won't have runtime errors or segfault, but, since Formality has an expressive type-system, it can also give you arbitrarily complex statical assurances about your program's behavior.
+Type-checking not only gives you a guarantee that your program won't have runtime errors, but, since Formality has an expressive type-system, it can also give you arbitrarily complex statical assurances about your program's behavior.
 In fact, Formality can be used to write and prove mathematical theorems through its type system.
 For example, this proves `2 == 2`:

 ```haskell
 -- TwoIsTwo.fm